Wojciech Fangor: Collections

 Wojciech Fangor's work is in the permanent collections of the Museum of Modern Art in New York, The Phillips Collection in Washington, D.C., the McNay Art Museum in San Antonio, the San Francisco Museum of Modern Art, the Stedelijk Museum Amsterdam, the Israel Museum in Jerusalem, the National Museum, Warsaw, and Muzeum Sztuki in Łódź, among other institutions worldwide.

 Art market

-In 2020, M22 from 1969 sold for US$1.65 million at Desa Unicum Auction House in Warsaw, which at the time set an auction record for the highest price paid for painting by a Polish artist.
+In December 2023, M39 (1969) sold for US$1.9 million at Desa Unicum Auction House in Warsaw, the highest price paid at auction for a work by Wojciech Fangor.